temporalio/cli/temporalcli/commandsmd/commands.md

     --task-queue YourTaskQueue
 ```

-This command is limited to Namespaces that enable Worker versioning.
+This command is limited to Namespaces that support Worker versioning.

 #### Options